 To purchase the Standard for your company: Buy Now

-The Global Electronics Association is also providing the IPC-1792 Implementation Guidelines.
-These guidance documents will help organizations translate the standard into practical actions - building a resilient, trusted digital factory ecosystem, starting with fostering executive understanding to drive investment.
+The Global Electronics Association is providing the IPC-1792 Implementation Guidelines to help organizations translate the standard into practical actions - building a resilient, trusted digital factory ecosystem, starting with fostering executive understanding to drive investment.

-Complete the form below and gain access to the Implementation Guidelines, which can be downloaded for your convenience.
+Complete the form below to give you access to the IPC-1792 Implementation Guidelines, which can be downloaded at your convenience.